 Hydrochloric acid is commonly available at home-improvement stores, as it has a number of construction uses.
 It is usually sold under the archaic name of "muriatic acid".

 Moving to a well-ventilated area, prepare a sturdy non-metallic container for the etching bath.
 A deep glass tray from a thrift shop would be useful.
 But do keep in mind that you will need to pour the etching solution back out of this container, pouring it through a funnel into a storage container.
 Wide and shallow glass pans will be extremely difficult to use safely.

 Using a non-metallic measuring cup or glass, place two measures of hydrogen peroxide in your etching container first, and then follow that with one measure of hydrochloric acid.
 "Do as you oughta, add acid to water", and hopefully you'll avoid a runaway exothermic reaction.
 Assuming that your hydrochloric acid was 10 molar, you now have an etching solution that is about 3 molar HCl with a moderately strong oxidizer.

 Do be very careful with this!
-The etchant is very reactive, especially when you first start it and it contains nothing but HCl and H2O2.
+The etchant is very reactive, especially when you first start it.

 The first board may etch in just a couple of minutes.
 Stir the etchant with a sturdy or disposable non-metallic object.